Geometric Bounds for Persistence: Ubercontractible Sets

 Consider a point $x \in K \setminus C^{\partial K}$.
 It then lies in $K_F$, for some facet $F$.
 It is sufficient to verify the assumption of \Cref{lem:morse}: one needs to check that $x \notin \conv(B^\T(x))$, where $\T = C^{\partial K}$.
 Indeed, for every $y \in B^\T(x)$, the vector $y-x$ forms an acute angle with $n_F$, and therefore, the entire set $B^\T(x)$ lies in the open halfspace $\{z \in Y: \langle z-x, n_F \rangle > 0\}$.
 Therefore, $x \notin \conv(B^\T(x))$. \end{proof}

-Unfortunately, the case of the general convex body $K$ cannot be proven by approximating $K$ with polytopes $K_i$, because in order to guarantee $C^0$-convergence $C^{\partial K_i} \to C^{\partial K}$, we cannot get away with just polytopes.
+We conclude this section by speculating how \Cref{thm:cutlocus} can be proven for convex bodies other than polytopes.
+Unfortunately, the case of a general convex body $K$ cannot be proven by approximating $K$ with polytopes $K_i$, because in order to guarantee $C^0$-convergence $C^{\partial K_i} \to C^{\partial K}$, we cannot get away just with polytopes.
 We sketch an argument that works for fairly general convex bodies, modulo some technicalities.

-\begin{proof}[Sketch of the proof of \Cref{thm:cutlocus} for more general convex bodies, including tame ones] \\ Suppose our convex body $K$ can be approximated by a convex body $K'$, satisfying the following three properties (these will be sufficient to prove the \"ubercontractibility of $C^{\partial K}$). \begin{enumerate} \item The boundary of $K'$ is $C^2$-smooth and strongly convex in the sense that its second fundamental form is positive definite. \item The cut-locus of $\partial K'$ consists of finitely many compact convex sets (we assume this to be able to use \Cref{lem:morse}). \item The cut-locus of $\partial K'$ approximates the cut-locus of $\partial K$ well enough so that the \"ubercontractibility of the former implies the \"ubercontractibility of the latter. \end{enumerate}
+We take a different approach and assume the following ``tameness'' assumption: $C^{\partial K}$ consists of finitely many compact convex sets.
+It allows us to apply \Cref{lem:morse}, but it is highly likely that the lemma can also be stated and proven in greater generality.
+Not only the class of tame convex bodies includes polytopes, but it also seems to be $C^2$-dense among all $C^2$-smooth convex bodies (we do not discuss this in detail since this digresses too far from the main topic of the paper).